 2. Instant Pot (or other multifunctional pressure cooker)

 If an air fryer is a super fast oven, think of the Instant Pot as a super fast pot that cooks beans, grains, soups, stews and veggies in half the time it would take in a pot on the stove.

-If you're looking for some simple vegan Instant Pot recipes, I've compiled my family's favorite ones right here.
+If you're looking for some simple vegan Instant Pot recipes, I've got a ton of them!